SnickeyX/chip8_emu/README.md

 ## How to use
 Pre-Conditions: You <b>MUST</b> have packages inlcluding llvm, clang, cmake (can get these with build-essential not inlcuding llvm).
 For GUI purposes, you must also have libx11-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxrandr-dev libxext-dev libxcursor-dev libxinerama-dev libxi-dev.
-1. Put desired chip8 file to run into the `files` folder.
+1. Put desired chip8 file to run into the `files` folder. (if you don't have any roms, check [this](https://www.zophar.net/pdroms/chip8/chip-8-games-pack.html) out)
 2. Create the emulator binary using `make -C build` (use from main directory and not any sub-directory)
 3. Go into the files folder and run the emulator using `./chip8_emulator`
 4. Enjoy ٩(˘◡˘)۶